Last updated on February 13th, 2023 at 12:14 pm

 You decided your big dream is to become a triathlete after the age of 40.

 Now here you are, sweat dripping down your face, barely catching your breath, as you’ve just wrapped up an intense triathlete-training workout and you believe that you are now supposed to do a “cool-down.”

 Honestly, if you are anything like me, then most of the time you just don’t feel like performing a cool-down.

 What the heck is a cool-down for triathlete training anyway?

-Well, you’re told to sufficiently warmed up before you up your training intensity, so cooling down before you take your much-deserved shower should seem completely logical.
+Well, you’re told to sufficiently warm up before you up your training intensity, so cooling down before you take your much-deserved shower should seem completely logical.

 The definition of a cooldown is to bring your “physiological activity to return to normal gradually after strenuous activity.”
 Meaning: if you were running for distance for your triathlete training, your cool-down is a slow walk.
 If you were doing high-intensity interval sprints to increase endurance, you’ll cut back to a jog to finish.
 Stretching can be a big part of a cool down too, and here is my post that covers 20 ways to stretch after workouts.